American Federation Pueri Cantores

 Needs Statement

-AFPC has managed to weather the COVID-19 storm, but our most pressing need is support of our annual budget.
-Our projected expenses for 2024-25 is $302,240, almost one half of which is designated for festival expenses.
+AFPC's most pressing need is support of our annual budget.
+Our expenses for 2025-26 is $302,273, one half of which is designated for festival and program expenses.
 The AFPC currently has one full-time employee and the need to bring on additional support staff is critical, especially with the growth we are experiencing.

 It is AFPC’s hope to triple the number of Festival Masses over the next five years, increasing our budget to $726,900.
 This increased budget would enable us a) to enhance our staffing, b) to develop further our outreach to schools and parishes across the nation, c) to strengthen our communications and media coverage, and d) to organize and sustain effective fundraising campaigns.
 The expanded budget would also include closer programmatic collaboration with the National Catholic Educational Association and other, new partners interested in supporting our mission.